-Carpenter ants are very abundant in Ontario, and are common pests in homes and other buildings.
+Carpenter ants are very abundant in Ontario and are common pests in homes, cottages and businesses.
 The most common carpenter ants are the familiar large, black ants that are one-half inch or more in length and shiny black.
 Other kinds of carpenter ants, however, are as small as one-quarter inch and are reddish brown or two-toned.
 One consistent characteristic of all carpenter ants is the smoothly rounded outline of the thorax when viewed from the side.

 Carpenter ants do not eat wood but instead construct their nests in wood such as hollow trees, stumps, logs, posts, landscaping timbers, and the lumber used in homes and other structures.
 Nests are made by chewing an interconnecting series of tunnels and cavities.
 Wood is removed as coarse sawdust-like material that is pushed from the nest.
 The sawdust may include other debris such as dead ants, parts of insects and other food.

 Carpenter ants are found indoors in the winter usually come from nests somewhere within the house.
 Ants found indoors during spring or summer could be invaders wandering in from outdoors or they may be foragers from a nest in the wall or ceiling.
 While there is no easy way to determine the source, it does pay to check carefully before making any treatment.

 Locating the source of carpenter ants is as important as it is difficult.
 It is especially difficult if only a few ants are seen at one time.
 Our best suggestion is to spend time observing ants to see if you can detect a pattern of movement.
 In spring and summer carpenter ants are more active at night and observations after sunset, with a flashlight on the outside and inside of the house may give an indication of the source.
 Presence of sawdust (Frass) is an important clue in locating ant nests.

 Carpenter ant control is a job for a pest management professional.